 Your prices are much higher than a regular gym!
 Why?

-You get what you pay for, at a corporate gym you get a room full of machines with no one training you or telling you how to eat and stretch.
-Personal training costs $50-100 per hour as does a nutritionist.
+You’re not paying for a gym membership, you’re paying for coaching.
+At a corporate gym, you get what you pay for, that’s usually a room full of machines with no one training you or telling you how to eat and stretch.
+Personal training at those gyms costs $50-100 per hour as does a nutritionist.
 At CrossFit Boro every time you come in you get personal training, we tell you how to warm-up, how to correctly and safely lift weights, perform gymnastics movement’s and we teach you to run and stretch properly.
 We provide you all aspects of fitness for one price.
 We offer some Saturday seminars, more classes, space and enough parking for all of our members.
-We have a 7,200 sq ft facility with all Rogue equipment to include a 44 foot pull-up rig, a 14 foot additional pull-up rig, GHD machines, lifting platforms with jerk blocks, Concept2 rowers, Airdynes, over 5000# of dumbbells, kettlebells climbing ropes and various sleds and strongman equipment to build strength and explosive speed.
+We have a 7,200 sq ft facility with all Rogue equipment to include a 44 foot pull-up rig, a 20 foot additional pull-up rig, GHD machines, lifting platforms with jerk blocks, Concept2 rowers, Assault bikes, over 5000# of dumbbells, kettlebells climbing ropes and various sleds and strongman equipment to build strength and explosive speed.

 Do you offer discounts?

 No we do not offer discounts as we strive to give all of our clients the same level of service.

 We don’t have any child care options at this time, most parents are coming to us as a place to release stress and improve their fitness and we have found that when their children are with them they don’t give the same amount of effort and the desired training response isn’t achieved.

 For children starting at age 4, we do have a CrossFit Kids certified program!
 If this is something you would like your child to participate in please read more about it here.
 CROSSFIT BORO KIDS

 The WOD stands for “Workout of the Day.”